iarsystems/bx-github-ci/README.md

 ## Introduction
-This tutorial provides a simple example with general guidelines on how to setup a CI (Continuous Integration) workflow with [IAR Build Tools for Linux][iar-bx-url] alongside [GitHub](https://github.com).
+This tutorial provides a simple example with general guidelines on how to set up a CI (Continuous Integration) workflow with [IAR Build Tools for Linux][iar-bx-url] alongside [GitHub](https://github.com).

 ### GitHub
 At GitHub, a private project repository, called __origin__ in the Git jargon, starts with a __master__ branch containing the __production__ code.

 The repository also contains a "recipe" for the workflow under `.github/workflows`.
 The recipe is written in the __YAML__ format and can be customized.
 We provided one simple example as base, although the [official documentation][gh-yml-doc-url] can help with further customizations.

-The repository will be configured to use a GitHub's [self-hosted runner][gh-shr-url].
+The repository will be configured to use one GitHub's [self-hosted runner][gh-shr-url].

 >:warning: GitHub requires an [account][gh-join-url].
 An [Azure][gh-azure-url] account also can be used.